ysangkok/python-bitcoinlib/README.md

 ## Note on VerifyScript() usage

+It is good to use VerifyScript to pre-screen the transaction inputs that you create, before passing the transaction to bitcoind, or for debugging purposes.

+But!
+Bitcoin Core should _always_ remain the authoritative source on bitcoin transaction inputs validity.

-Script evaluation code of VerifyScript() is NOT in sync with bitcoin core code, and lacks some features.
-While some effort was made to make it behave closer to the code in bitcoin core, full compatibility is far away, and most likely will not be ever achieved.
+Script evaluation code of VerifyScript() is NOT in sync with Bitcoin Core code, and lacks some features.
+While some effort was made to make it behave closer to the code in Bitcoin Core, full compatibility is far away, and most likely will not be ever achieved.

 **WARNING**: DO NOT rely on VerifyScript() in deciding if certain signed